RAF Coastal Command: Formation and neglect

-De la Ferté was highly critical of the Air Ministry's attitude to his service.
+Joubert was highly critical of the Air Ministry's attitude to his service.
 In 1937 several exercises were carried out by Coastal Command in co-operation with submarines against the Home Fleet to judge the surface fleet's defence against submarine and air attack.
-However, despite the experiences of the First World War, no attention was paid to the problem of attacking submarines from the air as part of trade protection measures.
+Despite the experiences of the First World War, no attention was paid to the problem of attacking submarines from the air as part of trade protection measures.
 Owing to misplaced faith in the imperfect ASDIC invention which was never intended to detect surface-running submarines, it appeared the Royal Navy no longer considered U-boats a threat to Britain's sea lanes.
 The Air Ministry, keen to concentrate on strategic air forces, did not dispute the Admiralty's conclusions and Coastal Command did not receive any guidance from the Air Ministry.
 The saving grace for both services was the construction of the Combined Headquarters which enabled rapid collaboration in maritime operations.
-This was one of the few successes in organisation and preparation made before the outbreak of war.Terraine 1989, pp. 176–177.
+This was one of the few successes in organisation and preparation made before the outbreak of war.

-When the review of the role Coastal Command was to play in war was assessed in 1937, the then AOC Sir Frederick Bowhill was informed by his Senior Air Staff Officer Air Commodore Geoffrey Bromet that the other two commands (Bomber and Fighter) had clear mission objectives while Coastal Command had been given no clear mandate.
+When the review of the role Coastal Command was to play in war was assessed in 1937, the AOC Sir Frederick Bowhill was informed by his Senior Air Staff Officer, Air Commodore Geoffrey Bromet, that the other two commands (Bomber and Fighter) had clear mission objectives while Coastal Command had been given no clear mandate.
 It was assumed that Coastal Command was to keep sea communications open for merchant shipping and prevent seaborne raids on British coastlines and ports.
 No mention of U-boats was made by either man.
-Both apparently assumed aircraft and surface raiders presented the greater threat in British waters, thus following the then Admiralty line that U-boats were no longer a threat.
-When Admiral Sir Dudley Pound enquired about aerial assets in trade and commerce defence, Chief of the Air Staff Cyril Newall, 1st Baron Newall, replied that there was not enough "jam" [resources] to go around and stated it was more advisable to risk losses on trade routes than weaken the RAF's ability to protect Britain from air attack and bomb its enemies.
+Both apparently assumed aircraft and surface raiders presented the greater threat in British waters, thus following the Admiralty line that U-boats were no longer a threat.
+When Admiral Sir Dudley Pound enquired about aerial assets in trade and commerce defence, Chief of the Air Staff Cyril Newall, replied that there was not enough "jam" [resources] to go around and stated it was more advisable to risk losses on trade routes than weaken the RAF's ability to protect Britain from air attack and bomb its enemies.